-A multilingual digital version of the Journal, compatible with smart phones and tablets, is available at journal.un.org.
-The Journal is also accessible through the website of the United Nations, the Official Document System (documents.un.org/), Twitter (@Journal_UN_ONU) and Facebook (facebook.com/UNJournal.Official), and by eSubscription (to subscribe, go to undocs.org).
+A multilingual digital version of the Journal, compatible with smartphones and tablets, is available at journal.un.org.
+The latest PDF version of the online Journal can be downloaded and printed from the Journal website, in all six official languages, by clicking "Download PDF".
+The Journal is also accessible through the website of the United Nations, the Official Document System (documents.un.org/), Twitter (@Journal_UN_ONU) and Facebook (facebook.com/UNJournal.Official), and by eSubscription (to subscribe, go to und ocs.org).

-The Journal contains information on the meetings of the day, including:
+The Journal contains information on the meetings of the day and forthcoming meetings, including: